 “It never jumped the whole fight, and we both figured it was a nice redfish until we got it beside the boat,” Bloom remembers.
 “I couldn’t believe the size of it.
 I’d never seen a trout that big.”

-But a trout it was, and the anglers measured it at 31-inches long, with a 15.5-inch girth.
-After a few photos holding the mega-trout up, Bloom successfully released the lively trout, and the pair of anglers when back to fishing.
+But a trout it was, and the anglers measured it at 31 inches long, with a 15.5-inch girth.
+After a few photos holding the mega seatrout up, Bloom successfully released the lively trout, and the pair of anglers went back to fishing.

-They stayed with topwater plugs in the shallows of Mosquito Lagoon, and caught redfish after redfish, good-size trout and then tarpon.
+They stayed with topwater plugs in the shallows of Mosquito Lagoon, and caught redfish after redfish, good-size trout and then a couple tarpon.

 “That area can be a hit-or-miss spot,” says Bloom.
 “But that day the fish were on fire.
-I’ve ever seen anything like it—they were everywhere.
-I caught another big trout that measured 28.5-inches, that was released.
-And later we fished a little deeper water and caught tarpon on DOA paddletails.
+I’ve ever seen anything like it — they were everywhere.
+I caught another big trout that measured 28.5 inches.
+Yes, we released it too.
+And later we fished a little deeper water and caught tarpon on soft plastic paddle tails.”

 Bloom’s big trout – called a “gator” among Florida coastal anglers – was released without an official weight.
-But various trout length-girth formulas to determine fish weight show it was well over 10-pounds.
-His 28.5-inch trout was a gator, too, estimated at over 8-pounds.
+But various trout length-girth formulas guesstimate the fish weighed more than 10 pounds.
+His 28.5-inch trout was a gator, too, estimated at 8 pounds.

-“With so many big fish, and lots of bait, we were glad to see so much action on Mosquito Lagoon because there have been some grass bed and water quality problems there,” says Bloom.
+“With so many big fish, and lots of bait, we were glad to see so much action on Mosquito Lagoon because there have been some major grass bed and water quality problems here,” says Bloom.
 “We even saw some places where grass beds are starting to grow back.
-Grass wasn’t everywhere, but it was growing, and that is a great sign that things may be getting a lot better for fish, and fishermen, there.”
+Grass wasn’t everywhere, but it was growing, and that is a great sign that things may be getting better for fish and fishermen.”